kuprel/min-dalle/README.md

 It currently takes **7.4 seconds** to generate an image with DALL·E Mega with PyTorch on a standard GPU runtime in Colab

-The flax model, and the code for coverting it to torch, has been moved [here](https://github.com/kuprel/min-dalle-flax).
+The flax model, and the code for coverting it to torch, have been moved [here](https://github.com/kuprel/min-dalle-flax).

 ### Setup